We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. Read Our Cookie Policy

 The future has been looking a bit shaky for Paypal as a deposit method at slot sites in the UK ever since the run up to April 2020 when the Gambling Commission banned the use of credit cards for gambling transactions.
 This meant that Paypal had to come up with a solution to prevent the use of credit cards to fund Paypal deposits by UK players.
 They duly did so, and if you’ve made a deposit at a gambling site with Paypal since then you’ll have found that if you don’t already have the funds in the e-wallet, you can only pull them direct from your bank account or via a debit card, not via a credit card.

-Nevertheless some big operators – Gamesys for example – have phased out Paypal altogether or at least only allow players who opened their account prior to April 2020 to use it.
+Nevertheless some big operators – Gamesys for example – have either phased out Paypal altogether or only allow players who opened their account prior to April 2020 to use it.

 An obvious reason for this is not wanting the hassle of